izenynn/philosophers/README.md

 ## Solutions

-[philo](https://github.com/izenynn/philosophers/tree/main/philo): philosopher with threads and mutex.
+[philo](https://github.com/izenynn/philosophers/tree/main/philo): philosophers with threads and mutex.

-[philo_bonus](https://github.com/izenynn/philosophers/tree/main/philo_bonus): philosopher with processes and semaphore.
+[philo_bonus](https://github.com/izenynn/philosophers/tree/main/philo_bonus): philosophers with processes and semaphore.

 ## How to use